dugsq/xenograte-xct/xenoflows/README.md

 ## Xenoflows

-This is where you put the XenoFlow YAML file.
+This is the folder where the Xenoflows should be located.
+We've added a few examples here for you to use as templates or to learn how to create your own Xenoflows.

-### examples:
+### Examples:

 * [__dropbox_to_gmail__](./examples/dropbox_to_gmail.yml)
- * reading a file from your DropBox account and send the content to the specified email
+ * read a file from your Dropbox account and send the content in an email through your Gmail account
-  * please download the Xenodes into to your `/xenodes` folder:
+  * please download the following Xenodes into to your `/xenodes` folder:
     * [dropbox_reader_xenode](https://github.com/Nodally/dropbox_reader_xenode)
     * [gmail_sender_xenode](https://github.com/Nodally/gmail_sender_xenode)
   * to run: `bin/xeno run xenoflow -f examples/dropbox_to_gmail`